Art and Art History (ART)

 255 Museum Studies (1 course) This course will combine a consideration, both historical and philosophical, of museums (in particular, art museums) and the role they have played and continue to play in society, with an experiential component.
 The latter will include field trips and visits with various museum professionals, such as registrars, curators, conservators, preparators, etc., and will also use the Hillstrom Museum of Art as a classroom/lab; this latter element will include research and other work towards explicating specific artworks in the Hillstrom Collection with the goal of eventual public presentation.
-Spring semester.
+ARTS, Spring semester.

 263 Indigenous Arts of the Americas (1 course) This course focuses on the diverse art forms of Native peoples from North, South, and Central America including sculpture, painting, performance, ceramics, textiles, and architecture.
 Case studies will include creative expressions that span ancient times through conquest and colonization to the contemporary day.
 Both traditional art forms that express pre-conquest themes and experimental art forms that address current political and social issues will be studied.
 The format includes interactive lectures, discussions, papers, projects, and presentations.
 Field trips may be required.
 ARTS, WRITD, Fall semester, occasional years.

 265 Maya and Mexican Art and Archaeology (1 course) An introduction to the painting, sculpture, and architecture of Native American culture in Mexico, Guatemala, and North America from 700 BCE to CE 1500.
 The art forms will be studied as indications of the religious and philosophical thought of the peoples who created them.
 This course counts toward the LALACS major/minor.
 ARTS, GLOBL, WRITD, Spring semester.